Updated Mar 16, 2026 § For Kids

 One real difference: the Gabb Watch supports up to 100 Safe Zones (geofences) in the parent app.
 The GizmoWatch through the GizmoHub app supports fewer geofence zones, though Verizon doesn’t publish an exact limit.

 Both send push notifications when your kid enters or leaves a designated area.
-In practice, the alerts came within 1-2 minutes of crossing a boundary on both watches.
+I tracked my daughter’s walk to school for 2 weeks with both watches, and the alerts came within 1-2 minutes of crossing a boundary on both devices.

 Parental Controls: Where Gabb Pulls Ahead